jfecher/ante-website/content/docs/language.md

-We never gave any type for `first_equals_two` yet ante infers its type for us as `fn a b {Iterator a b} {Eq b} -> Bool` - that is a function that returns a `Bool` and takes two generic parameters along with an [implicit parameter](#implicits) which is an instance of the iterator ability for an iterator of type `a` producing elements of type `b`.
+We never gave any type for `first_equals_two` yet ante infers its type for us as `fn a b {Iterator a b} {Eq b} -> Bool` - that is a function that returns a `Bool` and takes two generic parameters along with an [implicit parameter](#implicits) which is an instance of the iterator trait for an iterator of type `a` producing elements of type `b`.

 ### Type Inference in Idiomatic Code